Tax evaders charged, more to come — Remulla

-The case stemmed from the complaint filed by the Bureau of Internal Revenue (BIR) against respondents under its Run After Fake Transactions (RAFT) program.
+The case stemmed from the complaint filed by the Bureau of Internal Revenue against respondents under its Run After Fake Transactions Program.

-Following a comprehensive evaluation on the affidavits and evidence submitted by the parties, the panel of prosecutors filed before the Quezon City Regional Trial Court (RTC) one count each of attempt to evade or defeat tax and willful failure to supply correct and accurate information in Income Tax Return, and four counts of willful failure to supply correct and accurate information in Quarterly VAT Returns against the corporation and its two corporate officers.
+Following a comprehensive evaluation of the affidavits and evidence submitted by the parties, the panel of prosecutors filed before the Quezon City Regional Trial Court one count each of attempt to evade or defeat tax, and willful failure to supply correct and accurate information in Income Tax Return, and four counts of willful failure to supply correct and accurate information in Quarterly VAT Returns against the corporation and its two corporate officers.

 The charge of attempt to evade and defeat tax against the accountant, however, was dismissed.

-The panel of prosecutors recommended further investigation against the ghost / fly-by-night corporations and their buyer companies claiming false purchases and expenses using fictitious BIR sales invoice receipts for possible violations of the other penal laws under the National Internal Revenue Code (NIRC) of 1997, as amended, and of the Revised Penal Code and other penal laws.
+The panel of prosecutors recommended further investigation against the ghost/fly-by-night corporations and their buyer companies claiming false purchases and expenses using fictitious BIR sales invoice receipts for possible violations of the other penal laws under the National Internal Revenue Code of 1997, as amended, and of the Revised Penal Code and other penal laws.

 Read more Daily Tribune stories at: https://tribune.net.ph/